Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 SOLWEIG Manual
 --------------

-The current version of SOLWEIG is v2018a (released 19 October 2018).
+The current version of SOLWEIG is v2019a (released 22 May 2019).

 NEW in this version: see `Version History`_.

 The manual for SOLWEIG should be referenced as follows:

-*F Lindberg, CSB Grimmond 2016.
+*F Lindberg, CSB Grimmond 2019.
 SOLWEIG_v2018a Department of Earth Sciences, University of Gothenburg, Sweden, University of Reading, UK.*

 Introduction
 ~~~~~~~~~~~~